-Key Terms Assignments: You are expected to understand certain terms used in this course and in our academic field in general.
-For these assignments, you will demonstrate your understanding by following exercises laid out for you in the Key Terms accompanying Prezi or Power Point presentations.
+Key Terms Assignments: You are expected to understand certain terms used in the area of Death Studies.
+For these assignments, you will demonstrate your understanding by following exercises laid out for you in the Key Terms accompanying presentations.
 Remember this important note about your KT assignments: you must do the reading.
 In order to do well on these assignments, reading the articles and watching the films all the way through is vital to your success.
 Be aware that some of these require a few days, or even a week, of preparatory work.
 Make sure you look ahead at your homework!